Meet Us

-- Laser Periodontal Treatment
+Laser Periodontal Treatment (LANAP) in Memphis TN

 Laser Periodontal Treatment (LANAP)

-What is Laser Periodontal Treatment?
+What is Laser Periodontal Treatment

 Laser Assisted New Attachment Procedure (LANAP) utilizes a PerioLase Laser to gently and effectively remove diseased gum tissue, stimulate underlying bone to regrow itself, and help reduce the depth of gum pockets around each tooth.
 This tool is the only laser FDA approved to treat gum disease.

-Benefits of Laser Periodontal Treatment
+Benefits of Laser Periodontal Therapy

 Laser Periodontal Treatment has fewer side effects than conventional periodontal surgery.
 It lowers the amount of gum tissue loss, minimizes root exposure, and significantly reduces gum sensitivity after the procedure.
 The laser effectively removes infected tissue, with minimal bleeding and without the need for bone grafting or gum grafting.